 With the temperature fluctuating quite a bit this Winter season, buildings are not immune to the need for frequent temperature adjustment.
-Luckily, our word of the month, the VAV box, will help explain what's going on inside the buildings.
+Luckily, Joules is here to explain what a VAV box is and how it affects what's going on inside the buildings.

 How does a VAV box work?